 The Bugaboo jacket is another one that combines a waterproof shell with a fleece liner.
 But this is one of the few that actually works in really cold weather, because of Columbia’s Omni-Tech technology.
 It is used in the outer jacket, in order to make it fully waterproof and windproof, as well as breathable.
 So, even the Bugaboo shell should be sufficiently warm for colder fall days.

 And it is not windproof just because of Omni-Tech.
-It also has a chin guard, adjustable cuffs, a drawcord at the waist and a storm hood.
-But that’s only for the outer jacket; the liner alone is neither windproof nor waterproof, since it made of fleece.
-It is, however, really soft and warm - the fleece itself is actually thermal-reflective (Omni-Heat).
+It also has a chin guard, adjustable cuffs, a drawcord at the waist, and a storm hood.
+But that’s only for the outer jacket; the liner alone is neither windproof nor waterproof since it made of fleece.
+It is, however, really soft and warm – the fleece itself is actually thermal-reflective (Omni-Heat).
 And even cozy enough to wear around the house.

-Both jacket work as an outer layer in moderately cold weather.
+Both jackets work as an outer layer in moderately cold weather.
 You can wear a single layer for hiking, camping, or just when you’re running errands around the town.
 And when you combine them together, you have a proper winter jacket that will get you through almost everything.

 The hood of the outer shell is removable, which will come in handy if you want to use this as a ski jacket.
 Also, there are several pockets on this jacket – another handy feature for the slopes.
 You have the external hand warming pockets on both the inner and the outer jacket, and you also get a media pocket and a secure internal pocket.
-Plenty of space for your ski pass, phone, goggles and whatnot.
+Plenty of space for your ski pass, phone, goggles, and whatnot.

 The Storm jacket consists of a waterproof shell and a fleece inner jacket.
 The shell features IsoDry fabric that makes it fully waterproof, while the mesh lining inside helps the fabric breathe.
 And it has several features that keep the draft out successfully – adjustable hem and cuffs, storm flap closure, and an adjustable hood.
 Those features also help you make the jacket fit your body perfectly, which is always a nice addition.

-Mountain Warehouse made the fleece liner anti-pill, to prevent the little balls of fluff that you get after washing your jacket, or rubbing it against other materials.
-It’s not a revolutionary feature, but it is pretty thoughtful, and will save you some time when washing your jacket.
+Mountain Warehouse made the fleece liner anti-pill, to prevent the little balls of fluff that you get after washing your jacket or rubbing it against other materials.
+It’s not a revolutionary feature, but it is pretty thoughtful and will save you some time when washing your jacket.

-One benefit of this jacket is the size variety – men’s options range from 2XS to 2XL, while the women’s range from 0 to 18.
+One benefit of this jacket is the size variety – men’s options range from 2XS to 2XL, while women’s range from 0 to 18.
 That’s a lot of variety, so it should be pretty easy for you to get a size that fits just right.
 The jacket generally runs true to size, although it can be a little big for some people.

 Both the liner and the outer shell have zippered hand pockets.
 But there is a design oversight with this jacket as well, where you can’t really access the pockets on the liner when you’re wearing the two layers attached.
 And you at least get an internal media pocket, which is compatible with your headphones, so that you can easily listen to music on the go.